-Learn to Speak English Fluently: Questions with ‘Had’
+Learn to Speak English Easily: Questions with ‘Had’

 We can make many questions beginning with ‘Had’.
 Such question are used to ask whether a person was in the possession of something.
 For such questions, one can answer in the positive or in the negative.
 One can answer in different ways as given in the following example.
 One can give a short or a complete answer.